HMS Amphion (1883): Annual manoeuvres 1888

 Amphion was commissioned for the annual manoeuvres on 4 July 1888, and paid off on 31 August 1888.
 In the manoeuvres, hostilities broke out at noon on 24 July 1888, and ended at noon on 20 August.

-In the manoeuvres, Vice Admiral John K.E.
-Baird's force represented the British fleet, and England, Scotland and Wales were considered friendly to the British fleet and hostile to the enemy.
+In the manoeuvres, Vice Admiral John Baird's force represented the British fleet, and England, Scotland and Wales were considered friendly to the British fleet and hostile to the enemy.
 Opposing Baird was the 'Achill' fleet, led by Rear Admiral George Tryon, and based in Berehaven on the south-west coast of Ireland and Lough Swilly on the north coast.
 All Irish territory was considered hostile to the British fleet and friendly to the enemy.
 At the outset Baird's fleet was concentrated on keeping Tryon's fleet shut up in their base ports.
 They failed.
 Both Tryon and his second in command broke the blockade on 4 August, and swooping round the extremities of Ireland, made a descent on British commerce and British ports.

 Amphion was part of Rear Admiral George Tryon's 'Achill' fleet.

-"The Amphion left Lough Swilly with the [new battleship] Rodney, and broke the blockade with her on the night of 4th-5th August.
+"The Amphion left Lough Swilly with the [new battleship] Rodney, and broke the blockade with her on the night of 4th–5th August.
 During her cruize in the Channel and up the East Coast of Great Britain she claims the destruction of much shipping; and the capture of the coastguard stations at Scarborough and Wick, also, after leaving Lough Swilly the second time, to have visited Bude with a hostile purpose.

 As Scarborough had already been attacked by Severn five days earlier, her visit there could not have been of much effect, neither does it seem that nay useful purpose was served on the occasion of her visit to Wick, as she was taken there in order that her captain might telegraph to the Achill Admiral through the enemy's wires, an impossible condition in wartime.
 In no case, according to her log, does it appear that the Rules as to Capture of shipping were adhered to."